Medial collateral (MCL) injuries

 A medial collateral ligament (MCL) injury is when the ligament on the inside of the knee is stretched or torn, either partially or completely.

-About medial collateral ligament (MCL) injuries
+What are medial collateral ligament (MCL) injuries?

+The bones of your knee joint are connected by four tough bands called ligaments, which give your knee stability.
 Your medial collateral ligament (MCL) lies on the inner side of your knee joint, connecting your thigh bone to your shin bone.
+Along with the lateral collateral ligament (LCL), your MCL controls the sideways movement of your knee.

 The symptoms of an MCL injury can be felt on the inside of your knee and can vary, depending on the severity of the damage.